tryton/trytond/doc/topics/start_server.rst

 -----------

-If you prefer to run Tryton inside your own WSGI server instead of the simple server of Werkzeug, you can use the application :class:`trytond.application.app`.
+If you prefer to run Tryton inside your own WSGI server instead of the simple server of Werkzeug, you can use the application ``trytond.application.app``.
 Following environment variables can be set:

  * ``TRYTOND_CONFIG``: Point to :ref:`configuration <topics-configuration>`